List of WWII Maybach engines: Development of the HL210 and HL230

 A proposed replacement for the Panzer IV had been considered since around 1937.
 What became the Tiger tank went through a series of specifications, with the final revision (VK 4501) being made in May 1941.
 Only a month later, the German armies invading Russia encountered the superior T-34 and KV-1: by December 1941 a specification for a 30-ton medium tank (which became the Panther) had been proposed as an immediate response to the Soviet tank threat.

 Development of the two tanks continued simultaneously: the Tiger prototype was demonstrated to Hitler on his birthday in April 1942, and the first of two Panther prototypes was ready in August 1942.

 The weight of the Tiger had increased considerably since its inception, and although it was now considerably heavier than the Panther medium tank, Maybach proposed fitting almost exactly the same 21-litre V-12 650 hp engine in both tanks.
 To save weight, the cylinder block was cast in aluminium alloy, with cast iron liners.
 The pistons were made of low-expansion aluminium-silicon alloy with Si content of nearly 20%.
 The engine for the original 30-ton Panther project was the Maybach HL210 P30, while the 45-ton specification for the Tiger received the HL210 P45.
-The only visible difference was the arrangement of the coolant ducts exiting the cylinder heads, since the Panther and Tiger had different flows through their radiators.
+The main visible difference was the arrangement of the coolant ducts exiting the cylinder heads, since the Panther and Tiger had different flows through their radiators.